Updated: Nov 5, 2020

-The report entitled Crime, Violence, Discipline, and Safety in U.S. Public Schools: Findings From the School Survey on Crime and Safety: 2017–18, covers a range of topics dealing with how to maintain a safe school environment, It’s a question that we all want answers on and which as we know needs to be kept at the top of the political agenda particularly in the light of the Parkland shooting in Florida.
+The report entitled Crime, Violence, Discipline, and Safety in U.S. Public Schools: Findings From the School Survey on Crime and Safety: 2017–18, covers a range of topics dealing with how to maintain a safe school environment.
+Security improvement of school security measures like school security training for school security guard, school security officer should be priority.
+It’s a question that we all want answers on and which as we know needs to be kept at the top of the political agenda particularly in the light of the Parkland shooting in Florida.
 There are also lessons to be learned from these tragedies which is sadly too late for the victims, but which can help prevent future incidents.
 We can also use the insight to apply to other types of facilities such as hospitals, hotels churches, courts and other public buildings.
 And of course the best approaches can be adopted in the private sector to protect workplaces, HOAs, hotels, shopping malls, and even tourist attractions.

 Schools most commonly report having written plans for natural disasters (94 percent), active shooters (92 percent), and bomb threats or incidents (91 percent) – for all other types of organization and business you only have to benchmark your own organization against this list to see if you have these vital threat assessment plans in place.
 If you don’t then there’s a gap that needs to be filled.

 About 46 percent of traditional public schools had a School Resource Officer present at school at least once a week, compared with only 19 percent of charter schools.
 Conversely, a higher percentage of charter schools had a security guard or other security personnel present at least once a week (35 vs. 21 percent).
 This finding raises the question of how often do you need a physical security presence on your property and are you making use of technology to fill in the gaps?
 Cameras are a cost effective way to provide a security presence if your budget won’t stretch to a full time guarding presence.